Popular now on KPCC

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Wednesday, April 10, and here is what's happening in Los Angeles:
+Today is Monday, Aug.
+12, and here is what's happening in Southern California politics: